GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ![Previewer add-on](https://resources.gravitypdf.com/uploads/edd/2017/08/cover-artwork-1.png)

 *Previewer* is a premium plugin for Gravity PDF that allows the user to review the PDF(s) before the form has been submitted.
-It's a perfect tool for providing an on-screen preview of the document to a user before the form is submitted.
-The extension goes hand-in-hand [with a bespoke PDF](https://gravitypdf.com/integration-services/) or one of [our premium PDF templates](https://gravitypdf.com/store/#templates).
+It's a perfect tool for providing an on-screen preview of the document as the user fills out your form.
+The extension pairs really nicely [with a bespoke PDF](https://gravitypdf.com/integration-services/) or one of [our premium PDF templates](https://gravitypdf.com/store/#templates).

 You can purchase the *Previewer* plugin from our [Extension Shop](https://gravitypdf.com/shop/previewer-add-on/).
 This guide will walk you through installing and configuring *Previewer* to its full potential.